Sybil-Resilient Coin Minting: A Static Community

 \subsection{Experimental Analysis}

-We ran a simulation of protocol~\ref{subsection: static protocol} with a random community of 120 identities, of which 20 are sybils and 40 are corrupt identities (may be neighbours of sybils in the trust graph).
+We build the experimental analysis of the minting protocol according to the three steps of analysis presented in this paper.
+For the static model, the experimental data only serves as a sanity check to the code of our simulation.
+We ran a simulation of protocol~\ref{protocol: minting protocol}, with the assumption that sybils are exposed deterministically no more than one at a time, and the assumption that the community graph remains the same from round to round.
+We ran the simulation with a random community of 120 identities, of which 20 are sybils and 40 are corrupt identities (may be neighbors of sybils in the community graph).
 The simulation ran for 500 rounds and started by minting 120 coins per round.
 As expected, after 500 rounds, the total amount of coins (in circulation and as collected tax) was exactly 50,000 coins (500 rounds times 100 genuine, non-sybil identities).
-That is, any money minted by sybils was eventually retrieved and burned.
-See appendix \ref{appendix: simulation} for more information on the simulation code.
+That is, any money minted by sybils was eventually recovered and burned.
+See appendix~\ref{appendix: simulation} for more information on the simulation code.

-\section{A Community with Regenerating Sybils}
+\section{A Community with Regenerating sybils}

-In reality communities are not static, but evolve.
-Next, we assume that the adversary (assuming the corrupt identities can collude, we regard them all as a single adversary entity) is fast to replace each exposed sybil with a new one.
+Next we describe a more involved analysis of the protocol, in a more realistic scenario.
+In particular, in reality communities are not static, but evolve.
+In the regenerating sybils model we assume that the adversary (assuming the corrupt identities can collude, we regard them all as a single adversary entity) immediately replaces each exposed sybil with a new one.
 As a result, the community remains saturated with the maximal number of corrupt identities and maximal number of sybil identities (see section \ref{section: preliminaries}), at every step.
-That is the worst case for the defender, under the assumption that genuine identities remain static in the community (an assumption that will be removed in the next section).
-Starting from this point it is no longer possible to show that all money minted by sybils is burned, as there will always be some sybils not yet exposed.
-What this step of the model shows instead is that the money minted by unexposed sybils, together with fine not yet payed, are bounded by a constant.
+That is the worst case for the defender (the community that desires to be sybil resilient), under the assumption that genuine identities remain static in the community (an assumption that will be removed in the next section).
+Starting from this point the protocol can no longer burn all money minted by sybils, as there will always be some sybils not yet exposed.
+What the regenerating sybils model shows instead is that the money minted by unexposed sybils, together with fine not yet paid, are bounded by a constant.
 Therefore, as time continues to advance, this constant will become negligible to the amount of money in circulation.